LoyolaChicagoBooks/introcs-csharp/_sources/files/fileread.txt

 Reading Files
 =============

 In Xamarin Studio, go to project :repsrc:`print_first_file`.
+Note that we have added a copy of :file:`sample.txt` as a project file, so it is an existing file in the project folder.
+You can open it and see that it is a copy of the file created in the last section.

+It will be true of most all the programs for this chapter, but you might check that we have modified the project Output Path to refer to the project folder, in this case with the path ending ``examples/print_first_file``.
+This means :file:`sample.txt` will be in the current directory when the program runs.

+.. old
-Right click on the project in the Solution pad, and select Open Containing Folder.
+    Right click on the project in the Solution pad, and select "Open Containing Folder" or "Reveal in Finder".
-Drill down two folders through :file:`bin` to :file:`Debug`.
-You should find a copy of the ``sample.txt`` that we stored there.
-You can open it and look at it if you like.

 Run the example program :repsrc:`print_first_file/print_first_file.cs`, shown below: